Southport Tramways Company

 Southport Tramways Company horse tram and crew

-A blow-up of the above photo.
+An enlargement of the above photograph.
 Once again the conductor is wearing a single-breasted jacket and the driver a double-breasted one.
 Both men are also wearing kepi-style caps with a small badge of some description.

 Southport Tramways Company horse tram and crew